Testing your Integration

 There is no sample data returned for this particular parameter, but Hover will simulate a failed job webhook event.

-This endpoint adds sample data to the job that was submitted usingstate=completequery parameter.
+This endpoint generates sample data to the job that was submitted usingstate=completequery parameter.
 The following data is available to pull once the job is completed:

-The test jobs endpoint has two available states jobs can be set to complete and failed.
-Below you will find information about the webhooks available on each of these states.
+The single-structure test jobs endpoint has two available states jobs can be set to complete and failed.

 Limitations

-The following data does not generate and return on Test Jobs:
+The following data does not generate and return with either testing endpoint:

 • ESX file